w3f/polkadot-wiki/docs/learn/learn-guides-bounties.md

     See [this written tutorial](https://scribehow.com/shared/How_to_Create_and_Award_a_Child_Bounty__Q-YFGkYAR3WxMnvYGHiU3Q) to learn more about how to create and award child bounties.

 !!!info "Remember to add contextual information about child bounties"
-    When you add child bounties, please add contextual information on the governance forums [Polkassembly](https://polkassembly.io/) or [Subsquare](https://polkadot.subsquare.io/).
+    When you add child bounties, please add contextual information on the governance forum [Subsquare](https://polkadot.subsquare.io/).

 See the video tutorial below to learn how to create a child bounty, assign a curator, and award a child bounty.